myllynen/windows-ansible-roles/roles/sshd_configuration/README.md

 # Enable sshd_config validatiion using a copy if
 # the file is about to be updated.
 Recommended.
+# NB.
+Works only after sshd has been started once
+# NB.
+The temp copy will be updated in check mode
 sshd_configuration_config_validate: true

 # sshd configuration file template to use